 Briefing for a fighter jet mission usually takes between one hour to 90 minutes.
 Again, the duration of the briefing depends on the mission and proficiency level of the people flying.
 If you’re on a graded event, you’ll be briefing for an hour or more.
-If it’s a large force exercise, you’ll have a coordination brief, mass brief, and then flight brief – that can take up to two hours.
+If it’s a large force exercise, you’ll have a coordination brief, mass brief, and then flight brief — that can take up to two hours.

 But if it’s just you and another seasoned pilot doing Continuation Training (CT), then it could be as short as 20-30 minutes.

 It’s a little bit different between the Air Force and Navy, but the basics are the same.
-After your brief, you’ll get suited up (G-suit, harness, etc) and then figure out what jet you’re flying (Air Force will do a step brief, Navy has pilots sign the jet out in Maintenance Control).
-Then you’ll go out to the jet, do a preflight, strap in and start.
+After your brief, you’ll get suited up (G-suit, harness, etc).
+Then you will figure out what jet you’re flying (Air Force will do a step brief whereas Navy has pilots sign the jet out in Maintenance Control).
+At that point, you’ll go out to the jet, do a preflight, strap in, and start.

-15-20 minutes after start, the flight checks in on the radio and taxis out.
-The jets have to be armed, which can take 5-10 minutes depending on how many jets are flying.
+About 15-20 minutes after start, the flight checks in on the radio and taxis out.
+The jets have to be armed, which can take five to 10 minutes depending on how many jets are flying.

 We fly with specific training objectives in mind based on the mission we’re flying.
 For dogfighting, we’ll do specific set-ups to practice various phases (offensive, defensive, or neutral).
 For Close Air Support, we’ll go out and work with Joint Terminal Attack Controllers in specific scenarios.

 Even in those 1v0/AHC rides where we go out alone, we’re practicing specific maneuvers to get used to pulling G’s and maneuvering the jet to regain confidence before flying BFM.

 When the mission is complete, we’ll either do one full stop landing (standard) or practice approaches/flameout landings (F-16), or other pattern-related training activities.